shinmichaelao/matrix-solver/README.md

 A: Linear matrix solving

-1. Create classes for matrices and linear equations
+1. Create classes for matrices(WORKING ON) and linear equations(DONE)

 2. Add pivoting to sort matrix into row-echelon form

   a.
 Require addition of fraction class and corresponding operators to work with pivots that result in 1/3 and 5/7

 3. Perform gaussian elimination on matrix